natl/molecular-docs/docs/examples/plasmid.markdown

 ## Results
 Output (see [analysis]({{"docs/overview/results-and-analysis"| relative_url}}))
 is analysed by using the **plasmid.C** ROOT macro file.

-It calculates the following quantities:
+It calculates damage statistics and plots the five following quantities:
+- distribution of damage per plasmid,
+- number of direct SSB per event
+- number of direct DSB per event
+- percentage of number of damages per plasmids
+- percentage of number of damages per event

 ## Reference